-Introduced plants and animals pose one of the greatest threats to many native species and the health of our ecosystems.
+Introduced plants and animals pose one of the greatest threats to native species and the health of our ecosystems.

 - Introduced plants cause environmental damage by displacing native plants, altering vegetation structure and disrupting natural disturbance regimes (e.g. fire).